Subleading asymptotics of link spectral invariants and homeomorphism groups of surfaces: The subleading asymptotics and the Ruelle invariant

 The proof will use monotone Lagrangian links $\ul{L}_k$ `most' of whose connected components are contained in level sets of $H$.
-In order to describe these links, we need a generalization of the Reeb graph of a Morse function on $\S^2$.
+In order to describe these links, we need the notion of the Reeb graph.